MarlonKr/MReaPy_ABLM2_Extension/README.md

 ### Download
 Download all scripts from this repository and put them in the same folder.

->sws_python.py and sws_pythoncommands.py are mandatory references that should always be in the same folder of my scripts.
-The sws_python.py script is the main reference for the Reaper API in order to work, sws_pythoncommands.py are handy functions I wrote for tedious tasks and are referenced in all my scripts (feel free to check them and use them for your own).
+>sws_python.py, colors.py sws_pythoncommands.py are mandatory references that should always be in the same folder of my scripts.
+The sws_python.py script is the main reference for the Reaper API in order to work.sws_pythoncommands.py are handy functions I wrote for tedious tasks and are referenced in all my scripts (feel free to check them and use them for your own).

 Next, add all or any of the scripts as needed using the action list window in Reaper.